busybox42/evilapi/README.md

 - **Customizable PGP Key Generation**: Generates temporary PGP keys for testing encryption and decryption.
 - **Email Info Lookup**: Retrieves MX, SPF, DMARC records, A records, and client settings for a given domain.
 - **Unpredictable Responses**: Some endpoints are designed to return unexpected or mischievous results, serving as a unique educational tool for understanding API behaviors and troubleshooting.

+### Known Issues
+The following are known issues with EvilAPI:

+1. **Email Headers API - Work in Progress**: The Email Headers API is currently under development and may contain bugs.
+Notably, the calculation of time between hops is not accurate, and there may be other parsing issues.
+Users should use this API with caution and report any anomalies they encounter.

+2. **Temporary Key Expiration**: Temporary PGP keys lack an automated expiration or deletion mechanism, leading to potential accumulation of unused keys.

+3. **SSL Configuration Limitations**: SSL setup requires manual file path inputs and does not automatically renew certificates, necessitating manual updates upon expiration.

+4. **File Size Limitations**: The API enforces a 100 MB limit for file and message sizes, which might not be suitable for all use cases.

+5. **Dependency Vulnerabilities**: Some dependencies may have unresolved security vulnerabilities.
+Regular updates and checks are recommended.

+Please feel free to contribute by addressing these issues or reporting new ones on our [GitHub repository](https://github.com/busybox42/evilapi).

 ## Dependencies
 EvilAPI relies on the following dependencies for its core functionality and additional features: